 The Environment is our basic life support system and is composed of living beings, physical surroundings, and climatic conditions.
-It is derived from a French word, “Environner”, that means “to surround”.
+It is derived from a French word, “Environner”, which means “to surround”.
 The term environment includes all biotic and abiotic entities around us.
 Biotic refers to the world of living organisms, whereas Abiotic refers to the world of non-living elements.
-The Environment provides us the basic elements – air, water, food, and land which are essential for life to flourish on the Earth.
+The Environment provides us with the essential elements – air, water, food, and land which are essential for life to flourish on the Earth.

 The upper layer of the atmosphere has the ozone layer.
-It protects life on Earth from the ultraviolet (UV) radiation of the Sun.
+It protects life on Earth from the sun's ultraviolet (UV) radiation.
 The Earth’s gravitational force holds the atmosphere around it, this is an essential process for life to thrive on the planet.
 The biosphere is also called the living world, the plant and the animal kingdom together constitute the biosphere.
 The interaction between land, water, and air takes place in this narrow zone of the Earth to support life.

 Our Environmental resources are finite, living in harmony, and maintaining a perfect balance between the natural and human environment is of utmost importance and is the only way forward to a sustainable future.